 After you apply for Social Security disability insurance (SSDI) or SSI, Social Security will most likely ask you to complete an Activities of Daily Living Questionnaire form.
 Social Security uses this daily activities questionnaire to help evaluate how severely a medical impairment affects a person's life.
 In deciding if you're disabled, Social Security assesses the functional limitations you have on both work activities and activities of daily living (ADLs).

 The ADL questionnaire is a form listing common activities that everyone who is self-sufficient might be expected to perform, such as:

 The form will also ask if there are things you can longer do, whether you take part in any social activities, and how your impairment prevents you from working.
 Social Security has an official form for this purpose, Form SSA-3373-BK, Function Report.

-Social Security uses the function report form to find out exactly how an impairment affects an individual's behavior, and, thus, to determine if that individual is capable of participating in substantial gainful activity (SGA).
-(Participating in SGA means earning a minimum amount each month.
-If you work and earn more than the SGA work limit, you are not eligible to receive disability benefits).
+Social Security uses the function report form to find out exactly how an impairment affects an individual's behavior.
+The agency then uses that information to determine if that individual is capable of "participating in substantial gainful activity" (SGA).
+(Being able to do SGA means being capable of earning a minimum amount each month—around $1,300.
+If you work and earn more than the SGA limit, you're not eligible to receive disability benefits).